NPTravell/Great-Crested-Newt-Pond-Analysis/README.md

 ![Untitled design](https://user-images.githubusercontent.com/122735369/212549286-e11f6132-33ad-42ec-b2bb-a074f38acf66.jpg)

 May, and Wednesdays, are when most GCNs are reported - however this is not indicative of the actual GCN patterns.
 For instance it may be that GCNS _are_ present more during this time, or it may be that the volunteers gathering the data are more active at this time.
-2019 has the highest count of records, though the 2020 data is incomplete (and currently has 0 GCN sightings)
+2019 has the highest count of records, though the 2020 data is incomplete (with 17 total records and 0 GCN sightings)

 ![Untitled design (6)](https://user-images.githubusercontent.com/122735369/212550950-9ac21a6f-07b3-4488-b541-c55c8d491bda.jpg)
 <p align="center"><sup>Table showing spatial summary statistics, as well as occupancy proportion.
 Temporal data is across all sites (no records removed), and spatial data is across all years except when year ('1905') or empty dates were filtered out</sup></p>